aymanbazyan/storeflow-docs/docs/03-Guides/Store-Management/How-the-Orders-System-Works.md

 ```

 :::note
-Only the **financial report** will change if you delete a `Delivered` Order log, but the item's quantity & selling counter won't change; you must **reject** the order to change the items' numbers & sold items counter.
+Only the **financial report (Dashboard page)** will update if you delete a `Delivered` Order log, but the item's quantity & selling counter won't change; you must **reject** the order to return the items' numbers & sold items counter.

-And when you delete the order log, the user won't be able to see it from their side or **review** the product.
+And if you delete the order log, the user won't be able to see it from their side or **review** the product.
 :::

 ---

-_Last updated on July 7, 2025 by Ayman._
+_Last updated on July 22, 2025 by Ayman._